 Part of the Norfolk Local Offer for Pupils with SEN

-Welcome to our SEN information report which is part of the Norfolk Local Offer for pupils with Special Educational Needs (SEN.) All governing bodies of maintained schools and maintained nursery schools and the proprietors of academy schools have a legal duty to publish information on their website about the implementation of the governing body's policy for pupils with SEN. The information published must be updated annually.
-The required information is set out in the new SEN regulations which can be found at https://www.gov.uk/government/publications/send-code-of-practice-0-to-25
+Welcome to our SEND information report which is part of the Norfolk Local Offer for pupils with Special Educational Needs Disability (SEND).
+All governing bodies of maintained schools and maintained nursery schools and the proprietors of academy schools have a legal duty to publish information on their website about the implementation of the governing body's policy for pupils with SEND.
+The information published must be updated annually.
+The required information is set out in the new SEND regulations which can be found at https://www.gov.uk/government/publications/send-code-of-practice-0-to-25

 We would welcome your feedback and future involvement in the review of our offer, so please do contact us.
 The best people to contact this year are: